 I have actively sought out experiences with teaching during my doctoral training.
-This past year, I instructed a course on Inequality and Urban Life.
+Over the past two years, I instructed a course on Inequality and Urban Life.
 Students in this course paired their classroom learning with community internships and research projects, as part of the Kinder Institute's Community Bridges Program.
-I am excited to re-teach this class in the Spring of 2019.
-In addition, this coming academic year, I will be instructing a First-year Writing-Intensive Seminar (FWIS) through Rice University's Program in Writing and Communication.
-Drawing on my research interests, the course will substantively focus on poverty and anti-poverty programs.
-In the past, I have been a teaching assistant for Introduction to Social Statistics, Introduction to Sociology, and a FWIS class.
+In addition, I have instructed a First-year Writing-Intensive Seminar (FWIS) through Rice University's Program in Writing and Communication.
+Drawing on my research interests, the course focused on poverty and anti-poverty programs.

 I have also completed a Certificate in Teaching and Learning through the Center for Teaching Excellence (CTE) at Rice University.
 The certificate program provided formal instruction in pedagogy and research in teaching and learning, as well as structured practice and feedback on my teaching.
-During the 2018-2019 year, I am serving as a Graduate Fellow for the CTE.
-In this position, I will involve giving pedagogical consultations for other graduate students at Rice and helping to design and facilitate the CTE's annual Pedagogical Institute.
+From 2018-2019, I served as a Graduate Fellow for the CTE.

 Please explore the information on my current teaching activities and proposed courses listed on this tab, or find out more about my teaching philosophy here!